mprestin77/oci-node-maintenance-handler/README.md

   }
 }
 ```
-Copy the event JSON to your current directory and replace the values for the following attributes:
+Copy the event JSON to a file your current directory and replace the values for the following attributes:
 ```text
 compartmentId
 instanceId